Practice Issue: Partner with Different Philosophy

 Different practice situations can place a D.C. at risk for a malpractice allegation or board action.
 Consider how a difference in practice philosophy created problems for these doctors.

-by Mike Whitmer in Operational & Staff Risks on Monday, May 2, 2016
+Posted in Risk Management on Monday, May 2, 2016

 Jared Smithly, D.C., age 33, was interested in buying a chiropractic practice from 62-year-old Donald Jakeson, D.C., who wanted to phase into retirement.

 Dr. Jakeson had a sizeable and loyal patient base in large part because he and his staff had always focused on patient satisfaction.
 Dr. Jakeson prided himself on providing conservative chiropractic care, primarily spinal adjustments, without many additional modalities or undue diagnostic intervention.

 In contrast, Dr. Smithly, while limited in experience, was trained in integrated care and a host of therapeutic modalities.
 He believed that early intervention and coordination with specialists was the best approach.

 As Dr. Smithly began to take on more of Dr. Jakeson’s patients, the senior D.C. pared back his schedule.
 Some patients did not understand Dr. Smithly’s different philosophy, and they began to ask him why they needed referrals to specialists when Dr. Jakeson just “did it all.”
 Dr. Smithly simply avoided these questions.